How To Hand Paint Pumpkins on to Taper Candles

 - Thin tip paint brushes

-- Plate or paint palette
+- Old plate or a paint palette

 - Glass jar or mug with a small amount of water in (to wet the brushes if they become dry)

-- Surgical spirit (optional)
+- Rubbing alcohol (optional)

-Step 3 – Start Painting
+Start Painting

 I only used three main colours to paint my pumpkin design on to my candles; orange, dark brown and green.
 Squeeze a small amount of each colour on to your paint palette.

-It’s a good idea to think about how you want to space out your pumpkins before you start painting.
-I went with four pumpkins in a vertical line to start with.
 It’s also easier to start from the top and work your way down, to avoid smudging the paint as you go.
 If you make a mistake at any point, don’t panic, just wipe off the paint using your finger or a damp cloth.

 Choose a paint brush with a thin tip and start by applying the orange paint in a capital C shape, as shown below.